VitaminB16/gcp-pal/README.md

 ...
 -->

-# GCP Tools Library
+# GCP Pal Library

-The `gcp-tools` library provides a set of utilities for interacting with Google Cloud Platform (GCP) services, streamlining the process of implementing GCP functionalities within your Python applications.
+The `gcp-pal` library provides a set of utilities for interacting with Google Cloud Platform (GCP) services, streamlining the process of implementing GCP functionalities within your Python applications.

 The utilities are designed to work with the `google-cloud` Python libraries, providing a more user-friendly and intuitive interface for common tasks.